14 things you’ll find in Dutch houses that make internationals go: “Wait, what?”

 We sink we’ll give this one a pass.
 Image: Depositphotos

-Like uninvited guests, you can occasionally find bathroom sinks lurking in Dutch bedrooms. 🚰
+You can occasionally find bathroom sinks lurking in Dutch bedrooms like uninvited guests.

-That being said… students beware: some landlords use this “privilege” as an excuse to increase rent on bedrooms that have sinks in them. 😉
+That being said, students beware: some landlords use this “privilege” as an excuse to increase rent on bedrooms with sinks. 😉

 8. Ceramic figures giving each other a perpetual smooch